kw90/drlnd_navigation/README.md

 # Solving the DRLND Unity Navigation Environment

-Train an agent to solve the Banana Unity Environment from the Deep Reinforcement Learning Nanodegree on Udacity.
+Train an agent to solve the `Banana` Unity Environment from the Deep Reinforcement Learning Nanodegree on Udacity.

 ![Trained Agent +12 Score](./gifs/trained-1-unity.gif)
 ![Reward Plot Training 2000 Episodes](./figures/reward-plot.png)

-The trained agent playing above achieved a score of +12.
 After 600 episodes of training, the agent achieved an average score of +13 over 100 consecutive episodes.
+The trained agent playing in the left GIF above achieved a score of +12 in that instance.

 The  task was solved using a simple DQN architecture without imporovements on the 37 dimensional state vector.

 ## Training